dpiada/monitoringo/README.md

 ## Introduction

-Monitoringo it's a simple project to discover golang, the main target is create knowledge on this language, to do this I have taken the decision to develop a monitoring platform over HTTP and HTTPS protocol.
+Monitoringo it's a simple project to discover golang, the main target is create knowledge on this language, to do this I have taken the decision to develop a monitoring platform over HTTP and HTTPS Method.

 There isn't the pride to create something new, but thank you if you are reading this.